Summary

 • Use Secure Shell (SSH) to ensure secure data transfer over the network for unencrypted traffic.

 Network administrators often need help identifying and preventing attacks due to a lack of comprehensive risk profiling of IT systems.
-This jeopardizes security for hybrid cloud and makes detecting and stopping branches difficult.
+This jeopardizes the security of hybrid clouds and makes it difficult to detect and stop breaches.

 Possible solutions: